rediche/rediche.stream/content/articles/what-is-alliances-and-world-restructuring.md

 ## A bit of history

 In the old system of World vs. World, your account is directly attached to a world.
 This was a choice you had to make back when you created your account.
 Over the years megaservers were added to PvE and PvP meaning that suddenly the world you were on only affected World vs. World.
-This is overall a bad system because you don't necessarily know what world to choose when you are a new player. (show screenshots of "what server should I choose" from Reddit)
+This is overall a bad system because you don't necessarily know what world to choose when you are a new player.

 Over the years the World vs. World population declined, as any MMO does after the initial rush of players.
 To ensure that there was enough activity in World vs. World, the developers added links.
 It was a system of linking together worlds into teams.
 Every second month a relink would happen to ensure a constant shuffle of populations as players would move around over time, potentially making a single link more populated than it should be.